 In 2018 the school launched programs in cybersecurity, diesel technology, and conservation law enforcement.
 It's new Industrial Technology Building offers programs in logistics, electrical, and industrial technology.
 The Evans County campus hosts the Regional Law Enforcement Academy, allowing officers to earn credit while completing their training.

 More than 2,900 students attend Ogeechee Tech, and more than 92% of graduates report finding gainful employment in their field of study.

 SGTC in Americus, Georgia, offers on-campus housing and intercollegiate athletics while featuring industry-recognized certificate, diploma, and technical degree programs.
-The school offers 200 programs in 36 areas spanning healthcare, business, aviation, and public service.
+The in 36 areas spanning healthcare, business, aviation, and public service.

 The second oldest of Georgia's trade schools, SGTC opened in 1948.
 The campus had served as a training facility for U.S. Army pilots as early as 1917, and the school continued that tradition by offering an aviation technology program, which is still in place to this day.

 More than 2,800 students attend SGTC on campus or online.
 The school hosts the Law Enforcement Academy, which certifies Georgia peace officers.
 SGTC partners with multiple industry leaders in areas of energy and agriculture, with cooperative learning opportunities available.